annyaa/applied-bioinfo-2026/week04/README.md

 # Obtaining FASTQ data from SRA
-This week, we will locate and download FASTQ files for *Aedes albopictus* genome, which we selected and visualized in week 2.
+This week, we will locate and download FASTQ files for the *Aedes albopictus* genome, which we selected and visualized in week 2.

 ## Assessing the experimental evidence for the *Aedes albopictus* genome
 This genome has **13, 840** datasets available in SRA.